 When it comes to cooking and preparing meals for aging adults, expert home caregivers in Palm Beach County

 pay special attention to the unique nutritional needs of senior adults.
 Ensuring that your elderly relative gets proper nutrition is vital to enhancing and maintains quality of life and optimum health.
-To help ensure that you meet the nutritional needs of an aging parent or loved one, here are the four nutrients that adults over 50 are most commonly lacking:

 Older adults need increased amounts of calcium as their bones become weaker.
 Seniors who do not get the daily recommended amount of calcium may develop osteoporosis, a condition in which the bones weaken and cause joint painand possible injury.
 While getting adequate calcium from a natural diet rich in healthy dairy products in recommended, men and women over 50 can also consider taking a calcium supplement of 1,000- 1,2000 mg a day.As always, discuss medications and supplements with a doctor beforehand, as dangers have been associated with consuming too much

 This essential nutrient is an absolute necessity when it comes to building up the red blood cells in the body and supporting the immune and nervous systems.
 Vitamin B12 is abundant in certain meats, eggs, fish and milk.
 Many older adults have trouble getting enough B12 from food and may need to supplement with 2.4 mcg pill daily.